arturoMaki/angular-azdevops/notes.md

 ## Notes

+- Can be done:

+  - Websites:
+    Strapi is capable of serving as a backend for websites, providing APIs for content retrieval and management.

+  - Pages:
+    Content can be structured and organized into pages, which can then be delivered to the frontend through the provided APIs.

+  - Components:
+    Strapi allows you to create and manage components, providing a modular approach to building and organizing content.

+  - Media Assets:
+    You can handle and serve media assets (images, videos, etc.) through Strapi's media management capabilities.

+  - Navigation:
+    Strapi supports the creation and management of navigation elements for your website.

+  - Roles, Permissions, and Workflows:
+    Strapi offers robust user roles and permissions, enabling control over who can access and modify content.
+Workflow customization is possible.

+  - Internationalization:
+    Strapi supports internationalization, allowing you to manage content in multiple languages.

+  - Content Versioning - Plugin:
+    Content versioning can be implemented through plugins, providing the ability to track and manage changes to content over time.

+- Can Be Done but Requires Customization:

+  - Nest Content Items in Structured Tree in Content Manager:
+    While not a default feature, customization can be applied to nest content items in a structured tree within the Content Manager.

+  - Community and Enterprise Plugins:
+    Strapi has a supportive community and offers both community and enterprise plugins, allowing for extensive customization and feature extension.

+- Cannot Be Done:

+  - Strapi is an Open-Source Headless CMS:
+    Strapi is designed as a headless and decoupled CMS.
+While it's easily customizable, large-scale projects may require community and development efforts.
+It may not be recommended for very large projects.

+  - Not an All-in-One Solution:
+    Strapi focuses on content management and APIs.
+It does not provide a presentation layer or act as an all-in-one solution.
+It does not include a built-in page builder.

+  - Decoupled Frontend Applications:
+    Frontend applications are completely decoupled from Strapi.
+They cannot be hosted within Strapi; instead, Strapi provides content through APIs for consumption by separate frontend applications.

 ### Strapi Headless CMS systems have many uses, including:

 - Building websites and applications with any JavaScript framework (Next.js, React, Vue, Angular)